-Include Index Select this setting to include the index in the output.
+Include Index Select this setting to include the index page in the output.

 Glossary Use the drop-down list to select the glossary to be included in the output.
-The glossary helps your users to easily access relevant terms in your project, with the corresponding definitions.
+The glossary helps your users to quickly retrieve the relevant terms in your project, with the corresponding definitions.